iamsoloma/GLSL4WEB/README.md

+# GLSL4WEB
-# This is a setup for GLSL shaders for websites.
+## GLSL shaders for decorating web pages and more.
 ***
 >Dependencies:
 >>GLSL.js {